 These are suggested items, and may be brought by more than one loved one:

 - buy a special gown (particularly from Bg&Co) for the mother to give birth in

 - gather information for the mother on prior to birth, during birth, and after birth

-- understand about postpartum items and support she may need, including maxi pads for lochia, and cabbage to quickly dry breastmilk
+- understand about postpartum items and support she may need, including maxi pads for lochia, and items to support her decision regarding breastmilk (including donation)

 - buy a small or medium sized package of heavy maxi pads for the mom (birth in any trimester can mean a lot of bleeding)